MEDAL OF KINDNESS

 Michael Herman

-Kindness Wins has given a $1500 grant to Fairview Park High School to help support the community tennis camps and grow their school tennis team.
+Michael Herman of Fairview Park High School Tennis works to grow the game of tennis in Ohio.
 With the help of city council, Michael and the school hope to redo the local tennis courts and host tennis camps on brand new courts by next year!

 Emma Higuchi